sulu/SuluFormBundle/UPGRADE-3.0.md

 Attachment fields (`input[type=file]`) no longer render a `max` attribute, as it is not supported by the browser.
 Use the `data-max` attribute instead if you read it on the front-end; the maximum file count is still enforced server-side.

+### Removed non default translations

+The French (`fr`) and Dutch (`nl`) message translations have been removed so the bundle ships only English and German, consistent with the Sulu core.
+If you need other locales, provide the translations for the `sulu_form` messages domain in your application.

 ### Replace config with auto complete

 The Mailchimp and Brevo list/template pickers now use an autocomplete/list-overlay